KoBeWi/Metroidvania-System/README.md

 ## System Template

 System template, located in the `Template` folder, is a collection of prebuilt scripts and scenes that you can reuse in your project.
+The scripts have documentation available.

 ### MetSys Game